techidaily/site-win11-tips/source/_posts/exploring-3-innovative-ways-for-windows-hardware-id-access.md

  Now, let’s check out how you can use the Device Manager to search for the hardware IDs:

 1. Press**Win + Run** to open the Run command dialog box.
-Alternatively, check out[the various ways to access the Run command dialog box](https://www.makeuseof.com/windows-open-run-command-dialog-box/) .
+Alternatively, check out [the various ways to access the Run command dialog box](https://www.makeuseof.com/windows-open-run-command-dialog-box/) .
 2. Type**devmgmt.msc** and press**Enter** to open the Device Manager.
 3. Expand the category for the device you want to look up.
 For example, expand the**Keyboards** category if you want the hardware ID for your keyboard.
 4. Right-click on the relevant device and select**Properties** .